Jump to Content

 • Providing or facilitating training

-Regional Development Australia Boards are an integral part of this.
+Regional Development Australia Committees are an integral part of this.

 Their role is very much at the delivery end.
 They are also the "eyes and ears" of other arms of government.
 To this end they play a vital role in ensuring that all tiers of government understand the impact of government policies in the region.